lhossack/safe_url_checker/docs/source/index.rst

 ---------------------

     - `URLCHECK_CONFIG_PATH` defines where the config file is.
 There is a default configuration file in the urlchecker source directory which is used if `URLCHECK_CONFIG_PATH` is not defined or can't be opened.
 Config file path must be either an absolute path, or a relative path from urlchecker/config_reader.py.
+    - `URLINFO_LOGLEVEL` defines logging level for the server.
+It must be one of "INFO", "DEBUG", "WARNING", "ERROR", "CRITICAL".
+    - `URLINFO_SERVER` defines server location.
+For validation testing only.
+Must include schema, host and port. e.g. `http://localhost:5000`

 Configuration file
 --------------------